Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Map/SetInitialMapArea/readme.md

 ## How it works

-1. Instantiate an `Map` object.
+1. Instantiate a `Map` object.
 2. Instantiate a `Viewpoint` object using an `Envelope` object.
 3. Set the starting location of the map with `map.InitialViewpoint`.
-4. Display the map in a map view.
+4. Set the map in the `MapView`.

 ## Relevant API

+* Envelope
 * Map
-* Envelope
 * MapView
 * Point
 * Viewpoint

 ## Tags

-Envelope, InitialViewpoint, extent, zoom
+extent, envelope, initial, viewpoint, zoom